thma/WhyHaskellMatters/README.md

 But in statistics that instead rank languages by the volume of discussions on the internet Haskell typically scores much better (often in the top ten).

-### So why does Haskell keep to be a hot topic in the software development community?
+### So why does Haskell keep being a hot topic in the software development community?

 A very *short answer* might be:
 Haskell has a number of features that are clearly different from those of most other programming languages.
 Many of these features have proven to be powerful tools to solve basic problems of software development elegantly.

-Therefore over time other programming languages have adopted parts of these concepts (e.g. pattern matching or type classes).
+Therefore, over time other programming languages have adopted parts of these concepts (e.g. pattern matching or type classes).
 In discussions about such concepts the Haskell heritage is mentioned and differences between the original Haskell concepts and those of other languages are discussed.
-Sometimes people are encouraged to have a closer look at the source of these concepts to get a deeper understanding of their original intentions.
+Sometimes people feel encouraged to have a closer look at the source of these concepts to get a deeper understanding of their original intentions.
 That's why we see a growing number of developers working in Python, Typescript, Scala, Rust, C++, C# or Java starting to dive into Haskell.